 The Victoria & Albert Museum is the leading Arts & Design museum in the world and a favorite for birthday, hen party and corporate team building treasure hunts.
 Search for the finest fashion, feasting goods and gorgeous gifts from cultures all around the globe.
-Named for Queen Victoria and Prince Albert, the beautiful building was is the heart of stylish South Kensington, right next door to the Natural History and Science Museums, the Royal Albert Hall and Hyde Park and a short walk from Harrods for the best shopping in London!
+Named for Queen Victoria and Prince Albert, the beautiful Victorian building in the heart of stylish South Kensington, right next door to the Natural History and Science Museums, the Royal Albert Hall and Hyde Park and a short walk from Harrod’s for the best shopping in London!

 Please scroll down (on this page) for themes, sample & prices